ukncsc/edge-mod/README.md

 5. Following the installation instructions

 ## Thanks
-Thanks to the guys at Soltra for building a great platform for us to build these modification on.
+Thanks to the folks at Soltra for building a great platform for us to build these modification on.